Is dementia hereditary?

 First things first:

-Naturally, many family members who witness the declining cognitive abilities of a loved one start to worry if they will inherit it or pass it on to their children.
+Naturally, many who witness the declining cognitive abilities of a loved one start to worry if they will inherit it or pass it on to their children.

 The fact is:

 Most forms of dementia are NOT passed down through the family.
 Some rare types of dementia may have genetic links, but this is a very small percentage of total dementia cases.

 This article will help you understand four different types of dementia and their possible genetic links:

 Is Alzheimer’s Hereditary?

 Alzheimer’s is the most common form of dementia, and it accounts for over half of all cases.

 In over 99% of Alzheimer’s cases, the disease is NOT hereditary.